 Lake County Emergency Management is the agency responsible for opening public shelters throughout the county.
 Residents may call the following number to determine the existence and location of emergency shelters and to obtain other storm, safety, and weather information.

-Lake County Emergency Management and the City of Eustis Emergency Operations Team has been tracking Hurricane Ian and coordinating with local and state stakeholders to prepare for the impact to Lake County and the City of Eustis.
+Lake County Emergency Management and the City of Eustis Emergency Operations Team has been tracking Tropical Storm Nicole and coordinating with local and state stakeholders to prepare for the impact to Lake County and the City of Eustis.
 Please review the important information for Eustis residents.

-Sandbags at Fire Station 22 are currently OUT at this time.
+Sandbags at Fire Station 22 are not available at this time.

 Traffic Signal Issues: